 - Infection.
 The risk is small, but increases the longer the midline catheter stays in place.

 - Bleeding and bruising at the site of insertion.

 - Inflammation of the vein (phlebitis).

-- Fluid from the catheter may leak into the tissues leading to swelling and redness.
+- Fluid leaking from the catheter into the tissues may lead to swelling and redness.

-- Very rarely, the catheter may break inside the vein.
+- Breaking of the catheter inside the vein (very rare).

 Medial venous catheter - infants; MVC - infants; Midline catheter - infants; ML catheter - infants; ML - infants

 Centers for Disease Control and Prevention website.
 Guidelines for the prevention of intravascular catheter-related infections (2011). www.cdc.gov/infectioncontrol/guidelines/BSI/index.html.
 Updated July 2017.
 Accessed July 30, 2020.

 Chenoweth KB, Guo J-W, Chan B. The extended dwell peripheral intravenous catheter is an alternative method of NICU intravenous access.
 Adv Neonatal Care.
 2018;18(4):295-301.
 PMID: 29847401 pubmed.ncbi.nlm.nih.gov/29847401/.

 Witt SH, Carr CM, Krywko DM.
 Indwelling vascular access devices: emergency access and management.
 In: Roberts JR, Custalow CB, Thomsen TW, eds.
 Roberts and Hedges' Clinical Procedures in Emergency Medicine and Acute Care.
 7th ed.
 Philadelphia, PA: Elsevier; 2019:chap 24.